Mission: Ecuador

 In the Spring and Summer of 2008, we have also become involved in a new work on the Galapagos Islands.

-2009 finds us working in the community of Cusubamba, just below Linaje Escogido church, and expanding our work in the Galapagos.
-We are still working with Linaje Escogido church, and at a more limited level, Betania church.
+2009 had us working in the community of Cusubamba, just below Linaje Escogido church, and expanding our work into the Galapagos.
+We are still working with Linaje Escogido church, and at a more limited level, Betania church in Chambitola.
+We began a home church service for those of our ministry team who were interested, mainly as a means of "living out" what we hoped to plant in our ministry work areas in the near future.

 Detailed explanation of our work below the map.